feminism-chat/feminism-chat.github.io/faq.md

 Yes, but not about everything.
 Some opinions are mandatory.
 The mandatory opinions are:
 1. Feminism is necessary and good
+1. The channel rules are necessary and good
 1. Capitalism is bad
 1. The police and military systems in capitalist nations are bad
 1. Structural oppression exists against women, people of color, queer, transgender and disabled people, and this is bad